Human growth hormone (HGH, or commonly abbreviated as just GH) is a vital hormone in men and women responsible for bodily growth as you age.

 “In 15-years prospective study of 231 cases and 374 matched controls without any sign of ischemic heart disease (IHD) at the baseline of the study, those with baseline IGF-I levels in the lowest quartile had a 2-fold increased risk of IHD (when the major IGF-binding protein, IGFBP-3, was controlled).
 It is hypothesized that low IGF1 is correlated with, obesity, low physical activity, and [insulin resistance]”

-The BEST Dose of CJC-1295 For Optimal Growth Hormone Production
+CJC-1295 Dosing for Optimal Growth Hormone Production

 I’m still uncertain on what a good CJC-1295 dosing protocol would look like as I haven’t used it myself, but here are some recommendations from experienced users…